-As a result of this research, KMS model and architecture with application. technology. infrastructure and repository layers is workable in collaborative technology environment.
-These include pull, discovery and capturing technology that is used in knowledge acquisition in term of asynchronous and synchronous as well as push, publish and notification technology that is used with intelligent agent in acquisition and dissemination of knowledge.
-In this context, it also shows improvement of post KMS compared with the pre KMS implementation as a result of the survey as indicated in Table 1 below.
+And as a last conclusion, in term of the percentage of system improvement, there are four of twelve factor indicators of post KMS.
+These include pull technology that is used in knowledge acquisition in term of asynchronous and synchronous as well as push technology for notify and alert that is used as intelligent agent in acquisition and dissemination of knowledge.
+In this context, it shows improvement of post KMS compared with the pre KMS implementation.
 Therefore, it indicates that the outcome of this research is significant and delivered a good impact to the organization.
+A revised KMS model and its architecture has been made because there are other components that should also be considered such as the taxonomy component with related to the knowledge repository, the detailed specification on technique, and technology involvement in a collaborative environment.